shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://discord.gg/fszyM7K)!

+# References

+This tutorial has been made by taking reference from [Dapp University](https://github.com/dappuniversity/election).